WPS/egon.io-website/_pages/howto.md

 ![The palette for a cinema domain](/assets/images/screenshots/palette.png){:height="100px" width="100px" .align-right}

-The pallete consist of four sections that contain (from top to bottom):
+The palette consist of four sections that contain (from top to bottom):
 -  The icons that are available as *actors*.
 -  The icons that are available as *work objects*.
 -  A rectangular shape to create *groups* of actors and work objects